Taoiseach: Origins and etymology

-In Scottish Gaelic, tòiseach translates as clan chief and both words originally had similar meanings in the Gaelic languages of Scotland and Ireland.
+In Scottish Gaelic, tòiseach translates as 'clan chief' and both words originally had similar meanings in the Gaelic languages of Scotland and Ireland.
 The related Welsh language word tywysog (current meaning: 'prince') has a similar origin and meaning.
 It is hypothesised that both derive ultimately from the proto-Celtic *towissākos 'chieftain, leader'.

 The plural of taoiseach is taoisigh (Northern and Western [ˈt̪ˠiːʃiː], Southern: [ˈt̪ˠiːʃɪɟ]).

-Although the Irish form An Taoiseach is sometimes used in English instead of 'the Taoiseach', the English version of the Constitution states that he or she "shall be called … the Taoiseach".
+Although the Irish form An Taoiseach is sometimes used in English instead of 'the Taoiseach', the English version of the Constitution states that they "shall be called … the Taoiseach".

 Debate on the title

 In 1937 when the draft Constitution of Ireland was being debated in the Dáil, Frank MacDermot, an opposition politician, moved an amendment to substitute "Prime Minister" for the proposed "Taoiseach" title in the English text of the Constitution.
 It was proposed to keep the "Taoiseach" title in the Irish language text.
 The proponent remarked:

 The President of the Executive Council, Éamon de Valera, gave the term's meaning as "chieftain" or "Captain".
 He said he was "not disposed" to support the proposed amendment and felt the word "Taoiseach" did not need to be changed.
 The proposed amendment was defeated on a vote and "Taoiseach" was included as the title ultimately adopted by plebiscite of the people.